*Agronā

-Two years after Watson, Eilert Ekwall in his English River-Names (1928) instead derived the River Ayr simply from the root *Ara.
+Two years after Watson, Eilert Ekwall in his English River-Names (1928) instead derived the River Ayr simply from the root *Ara (but see his discussion of the Aeron under the entry for the Yorkshire River Aire).
 However, the earlier claim that the river's name literally means "carnage" persisted.
-The alleged goddess even entered some encyclopedias and the derivation from "carnage" has since become casually conflated with the similarly-named Welsh river Aeron.
-However, in historical memory the opposite meaning for the River Aeron pertained, as Pughe's Dictionary of the Welsh Language states that the Aeron name for rivers in living Welsh meant "Queen of Brightness".
+The derivation from "carnage" has become casually conflated with the similarly named Welsh river Aeron.
+Pughe's 1803 Dictionary of the Welsh Language states that the Aeron name for rivers in living Welsh meant "Queen of Brightness".

-Trivia

-A South Wales black metal band shares the same name as the deity Agrona.